demanuel/NewsUP/README.md

 # What does this program do

 It will upload a file or folder to the usenet.
-If it is a folder it will create a 7zip archive (it can consist of multiple 10Megs file with *no password*).
+If it is a folder it will create a 7zip archive (it can consist of multiple 10MiB file (passworded or not - please check the options)).
 The compressed format will be 7z (although it won't really compress.
 The level of compression is 0).
 A NZB file will be generated for later retrieving.